 The purpose of a website legal audit is two-fold.
 The first objective is to identify any steps the site operator has taken that might leave the business open to a legal attack.
-For example, an online business might add a forum to the site to increase customer interaction, but have failed to take steps necessary to protect itself under the safe harbor provisions of the DMCA.
+For example, an online business might add a forum to the site to increase customer interaction but have failed to take steps necessary to protect itself under the safe harbor provisions of the DMCA.
 A legal audit identifies this potential exposure and then suggests a solution.
-In this case, the solution would be to comply with the DMCA.
+In this case, the answer would be to comply with the DMCA.

 The second goal of a legal audit is to make sure the website operator is aware of any new legal requirements or standards that have come into effect.
 For instance, the FTC issued new restrictive rules related to social media advertising and the Children’s Online Privacy Protection Act in the summer of 2013.
 The vast majority of website operators are unaware of these changes.
 A legal audit alerts the operator to the new legal standards and suggests the specific changes needed to meet the new requirements.
 With the FTC asserting fines of $16,000 per violation of these laws, the audit can be the difference between staying in business or hiring a bankruptcy attorney.

 Brick and mortar businesses typically go through a legal audit process every two to three years.
-The online world, however, evolves at a much quicker pace so most online businesses should seek a legal review every year.
+The online world, however, evolves at a much quicker pace so most online companies should seek a legal review every year.

 1. Liability Protection

 The first step of any legal audit doesn’t involve the website at all.
 Instead, the focus is on the structure of the business.
 A limited liability company or corporation should be in place to create a “shield of protection” between the online business and the owners.
 This protection keeps the owners from being held personally liable for the debts and liabilities of the company.
+[Does a California Require An LLC Operating Agreement?]

 - Is there a business entity?